printedcom/rabbitmq-queue-bundle/README.md

   # Name of a cache service, that implements the requirements outlined in the CacheQueueMaintenanceStrategy
   rabbitmq-queue-bundle.cache_queue_maintenance_strategy.cache_service_name: 'rabbitmq_queue_bundle_cache'

+  # Name of the service, that implements the New Deployments Detection feature.
+Choose one of the following:
+  #
+  # 1. 'printed.bundle.queue.service.new_deployments_detector.noop_strategy' - disables this functionality
+  # 2. 'printed.bundle.queue.service.new_deployments_detector.cache_strategy'
+  rabbitmq-queue-bundle.new_deployments_detector_strategy.service_name: 'printed.bundle.queue.service.new_deployments_detector.noop_strategy'

+  # Exit code used to exit a worker, when it's detected, that it's running old code
+  rabbitmq-queue-bundle.consumer_exit_code.running_using_old_code: 15

   rabbitmq-queue-bundle.rabbitmq_user: '%rabbitmq_user%'
   rabbitmq-queue-bundle.rabbitmq_password: '%rabbitmq_pass%'